Rounds of severe storms to impact Central, East US

 Severe thunderstorms rumbled across hundreds of miles on May 2, hitting parts of the Gulf Coast especially hard.

-Severe threat to persist early week
+Severe threat to persist early this week

-The risk for impactful storms will not cease early week, forecasters say.
 As a storm becomes more organized across the Central U.S., it will spark yet another wave of rain and robust thunderstorms across the region.

 "Many of these areas across Texas and the Gulf Coast have experienced heavy rainfall in recent days and weeks, so flash flooding and even river flooding will be possible," noted Buckingham.